Yolisss/Yolisss/README.md

 ## <div align="center">About Me<div>
 <div align="center">
 👋 Hello there!
-I'm Yolis, a junior software developer with a passion for coding and a strong focus on JavaScript.
+I'm Yolis, a Junior Full Stack Software Engineer with a passion for coding and a strong focus on JavaScript.
 I have hands-on experience working on projects using the PERN stack (PostgreSQL, Express.js, React.js, and Node.js), which has allowed me to develop full-stack web applications efficiently.
 </div>
   </br>
   <div align="center">